neondatabase/website/content/docs/postgresql/postgresql-tutorial.md

 -
 - [Identity column](/docs/postgresql/postgresql-identity-column) - show you how to use the identity column.
 -
-- [Alter table ](/docs/postgresql/postgresql-alter-table "PostgreSQL ALTER TABLE")- modify the structure of an existing table.
+- [Alter table](/docs/postgresql/postgresql-alter-table "PostgreSQL ALTER TABLE")- modify the structure of an existing table.
 -
 - [Rename table](/docs/postgresql/postgresql-rename-table) - change the name of the table to a new one.
 -